temuller/hostphot/README.md

 * Other minor bugs fixed

 v2.4.0:

 * Fixed and improved GALEX cutouts
 * Better galaxy identification
 * Better output plots for masked images
 * Option to return NaN or raise an exception when getting photometry

 v2.3.2:

 * Improved download of GALEX images (download even if they seem to be just background noise)

 ## Acknowledgements

 I thank Yuchen LIU for helping me adding Spitzer as part of AstroHackWeek 2022.
+I also thank Lisa Kelsay for helping add HST and JWST.